chintasushanth/Hello-my-friend/README.md

 # Hello-my-friend
-this is my new repository
+this is my new git repository
+the author - ch sushanth